DataStax-Academy/kubecon2020/README.md

 kubectl apply -f petclinic.yaml
 ```

 Navigate to the petclinic link in your cloud instance page to interact with the pet clinic app.
-If you have done everything correctly you should see the following
+If you have done everything correctly you should see the following.

 ![OK](https://github.com/DataStax-Academy/kubecon2020/blob/main/Images/petclinic1.png)

-Click on the pet types tab at the top of the page
+Click on the pet types tab at the top of the page.

 ![OK](https://github.com/DataStax-Academy/kubecon2020/blob/main/Images/petclinic2.png?raw=true)

-Click the add button and enter a new pet type
+Click the _add_ button and enter a new pet type.

 ![OK](https://github.com/DataStax-Academy/kubecon2020/blob/main/Images/petclinic4.png?raw=true)

-Click the delete button next to "bird"
+Click the delete button next to "bird".

 ![OK](https://github.com/DataStax-Academy/kubecon2020/blob/main/Images/petclinic5.png?raw=true)

-To see the original app the Pet Clinic app Github is [here](https://github.com/spring-petclinic/spring-petclinic-reactive) but we have forked our own version for today.
+To see the original app, the Pet Clinic app Github repo is [here](https://github.com/spring-petclinic/spring-petclinic-reactive).
+But, we have forked our own version for today.

-# 3. Scaling up and down
+# 3. Scaling Up and Down
 ### ✅  Get current running config
 For many basic config options you can change values in the values.yaml file.
-We will not be using this method today but it is important to understand.
-If you want to learn more the docs can be found [here](https://helm.sh/docs/chart_best_practices/values/)
+Next we will scale our cluster using this method.

 First lets check what our current running values are using the `helm get manifest k8ssandra-cluster-a` command.
 This command is used to expose all the current running values in the system.